 Business Lines of Credit

-We recommend choosing an online business LoC if you’re a small business owner that needs an undetermined supply of cash.
-In other words, if you know you need $5,000 up front, and potentially a little more (or a lot more) later down the road, then applying for a LoC might be your best bet.
+We recommend choosing an online business line of credit if you’re a small business owner who needs an undetermined supply of cash.
+In other words, if you know you need $5,000 upfront and potentially a little more (or a lot more) later down the road, then applying for an online business line of credit might be your best bet.